 - Cashews (don't require cooking)

 These foods have more benefit when used in moderation (a few servings a week).
 Vegetarians or vegans may need to include more.
 Find out what works for you.
 These are best consumed in their whole form, not in a flour form.
 However for many people, the non-grain/non-gluten flour products work really well.
-These can include chickpea flour, pea flour, cassava flour, coconut flour, and various bean flours.
-NOTE: If you absolutely can't seem to find the time to soak these (or make it a priority), they are still OK, in spite of what various sources claim (unless the food is a known allergen).
+These can include chickpea flour, pea flour, cassava flour, coconut flour, lentil and various other bean flours.
+NOTE: If you absolutely can't seem to find the time to soak these or have a pressure cooker, they are still OK if your digestion system is doesn't rebel (unless the food is a known allergen for you).

 Ideally, keep fat consumption to a maximum of 15-20% of your diet.
 Less is better when cleansing or on a weight releasing plan.
+Studies are starting to reveal that, in addition to insulin resistance, excess fats and oils are main contributors to a 'fatty liver'.
 As I list in my web book, there are a number of unhealthy as well as healthy fats.
 BEST FATS include:

-- Raw nuts & seeds (sesame, macadamia, almond, pumpkin, sunflower, walnut, chia, and flax).
+- Raw nuts & seeds (cashew, macadamia, almond, pumpkin, walnut, chia, and flax).
 The nutrition benefits are maximized when soaked too.

 - Avocado (as slices, guacamole, in smoothies for extra calories), and olives.